juxor/afaq/markdown/secI6.md

 Commons"_ was no such thing.
 It is actually an imposition of the _"tragedy of the free-for-all"_ to communally owned resources (in this case, land).
-In reality, commons were **never** _"free for all"_ resources and while the latter may be see overuse and destruction the former managed to survive thousands of years.
+In reality, commons were **never** _"free for all"_ resources and while the latter may see overuse and destruction the former managed to survive thousands of years.
 So, unfortunately for the supporters of private property who so regularly invoke the _"Tragedy of the Commons"_, they simply show their ignorance of what true commons are.
 As socialist Allan Engler points out:

 > _"Supporters of capitalism cite what they call the tragedy of the commons to